pbuehler/documentation/docs/introduction/guidelines.md

 .
 ```

-The documentation files contain a header as shown below
+The documentation files (including the READMEs) contain a header as shown below
 ```markdown
 ---
 sort: n